EHBE(LEGAL) - SPECIAL PROGRAMS: BILINGUAL EDUCATION/ESL

-Within ten days of the LPAC's classification of a student as LEP, the LPAC shall give written notice to the student's parent.
+Not later than the tenth day after the date of the student's classification as emergent bilingual, the LPAC shall give written notice to the student's parent.
 Education Code 29.056(d)

 The district shall notify the parent in English and in the parent's primary language that their child has been classified as an English learner and recommended for placement in the required bilingual education or ESL program.
 The district shall comply with the parent notification requirements described by 19 Administrative Code 89.1240(a).

 The entry or placement of a student in the bilingual education or ESL program must be approved in writing by the student's parent in order to have the student included in the bilingual education allotment.
 The parent's approval shall be considered valid for the student's continued participation in the required bilingual education or ESL program until the student meets the reclassification criteria described in 19 Administrative Code 89.1226(i) (Testing and Classification of Students), the student graduates from high school, or a change occurs in program placement.

 Pending parental approval of an English learner's entry into a bilingual program recommended by the LPAC, a district shall place the student in the recommended program.
 Only English learners with parent approval who are receiving services will be included in the bilingual education allotment.

 A district may place or exit a student in a program without written approval of the student's parent if: